flexera-public/right_api_cmd/README.md

 - `-rl10` tells rs-api to proxy through RightLink10 and locate the RL10 port and secret in `/var/run/rll-secret`
 - `-pretty` pretty-prints the result
+- `-x1=<json path>` extracts the single value at the named path from the json
+- `-xm=<json path>` extracts zero, one or multiple values at the named path from the json
-- `-x=<json path>` extracts the named path from the json, see below for more info
+- `-xl=<json path>` extracts the href of a link at the named path from the json
-- `-hx=<header> extracts the named header
+- `-xh=<header> extracts the named header
 - `-noRedirect` tells rs-api not to follow any redirects
 - `-fetch` tells rs-api to fetch any resource referenced in a response Location header, this is helpful to "auto-fetch" a newly created resource

-Extracted values are printed on stdout in json, if a single -x or -hx option is provided then just the extracted value is printed, if multiple options are provided then a JSON hash is printed with the json paths and/or header field names as keys and the extracted values as values.
+Extracted values are printed on stdout in json, if a single -x option is provided then just the extracted value is printed, if multiple options are provided then a JSON hash is printed with the json paths and/or header field names as keys and the extracted values as values.